tina-luo-666/Soothly/docs/design-guidelines.md

 ## Brand Promise

-Soothly feels like a supportive friend with expertise - someone who's been there, understands the challenges, and genuinely believes in your family's ability to succeed.
+Lighthause feels like a supportive friend with expertise - someone who's been there, understands the challenges, and genuinely believes in your family's ability to succeed.
 Every design decision should reinforce this promise of nurturing competence and optimistic empowerment.

 ---